dwave-examples/nurse-scheduling/README.rst

 1) "hard shift" constraint: requires that at least one nurse is assigned for each working day.

-2) "hard nurse" constraint: ensures that no nurse works two or more consecutive days.
+2) "hard nurse" constraint: requires that no nurse works two or more consecutive days.

-3) "soft nurse" constraint: requires that all nurses should have roughly even work schedules.
+3) "soft nurse" constraint: promotes that all nurses should have roughly even work schedules.

 This demo seeks to obtain reasonable results for a nurse schedule, based on